articulate-common-lisp/articulate-common-lisp.github.io/sbcl-setup.md

 Linux is the "home OS" of SBCL.
 The installation procedure also works the same easy for OSX.
-Typically the best way to start is to download the binary from www.sbcl.org and install it (The README is very helpful).
+Typically the best way to start is to download the binary from www.sbcl.org and install it.

+The procedure for installing it on your system runs as so:

+tar xjf <sbcl-binary>
+cd sbcl-<version-name>
+sudo make install

-After that, run sbcl and you should find the REPL!
+After that, execute sbcl at the command line and you should find the REPL!
 Congratulations!

+SBCL's REPL is designed to be used in an environment such as emacs.
+Check the IDE help page for more information.

 Installing on Windows